lucidif/MLL2_L1_long-range_regulation/README.md

 - **Locus-specific Virtual 4C profiles** for individual validation of L1–gene physical interactions.
 - **Functional enrichment** of DEG sets (`WebGestalt` GO; `Enrichr` ChEA 2022 TF targets).

+## Scope and limitations

+This repository provides the core computational pipeline connecting raw sequencing data to the primary analytical outputs described in the Methods section of the associated study (peak calls, differential binding/expression tables, contact matrices, TAD calls, Virtual 4C tracks, APA quantifications).

+Some aspects of the analysis are not fully captured by the code distributed here:

+- **Inter-module data formatting.** Some outputs from one pipeline stage (e.g. `nf-core/chipseq`, `nf-core/rnaseq`, the Micro-C pipeline) require reformatting before being used as input to a downstream module (e.g. `HicAggR`, the cumulative distance scripts).
+These conversion steps are described in the module-specific documentation under `docs/`, but are not always implemented as standalone, versioned scripts.

+Users aiming to reproduce specific figures or intermediate steps not covered by the scripts here are encouraged to consult the Methods section of the manuscript.

 ## Software implementation and containers

-All processes are executed within **Docker containers** to ensure full reproducibility and portability across environments.
+All processes are executed within **Docker containers** to ensure reproducibility and portability across environments.

 - **Standard containers** are automatically pulled from the [nf-core community registry](https://nf-co.re).
 - **Custom containers** are hosted under [lucidif Docker Hub](https://hub.docker.com/u/lucidif).